dmpe/BankApp/README.md

 **License: MIT**

 Do whatever you need to do, I don't care.
-I use libraries so must comply with them too.

 **Libraries used**